roycewilliams/iana-whois-conf/README.md

 Bonus script `get-whois-ips` builds a current list of IPs used by the WHOIS servers (so that you can add them to outbound IP whitelists on your firewall, etc.)

+Note that de-facto TLDs - where users can register names, but it's more than one level deep (.co.uk, etc.) - are not currently included.
+Eventually, I'd like to bring in info from [the Public Suffix List](https://publicsuffix.org/) and merge known WHOIS info for those as well.
+The `whois.conf` and `jwhois.conf` files in various distros already include some of these.

 Example
 -------